OpenLearningNet/local-node-eventhub-trigger/Readme.md

 1. `npx eventhub-local-replay` Replaying a Redis Stream into EventHub triggered functions (this removes all consumer groups and re-adds them, starting from the beginning of the stream).

 ## Notes:
 - This requires that your EventHub triggered functions are not provided a connection string (Azure Functions will not connect to this emulator).
-This will cause an error (connection string cannot be null) and deactivate these functions.
+This will cause an error (of the effect: `connection string cannot be null`) and deactivate these functions.
 These functions will instead be triggered by the HTTP trigger utility.
 - You may need to separate the connection string used for ingesting events (which will be this emulator on localhost) from the connection string used for triggering functions (not provided).
 These will be the same in production.

 ## Requirements: